Family builds iPhone headstone for teen 'always' on her phone

 In life, Auckland teenager Theresa Matautia was obsessed with her cellphone and was always on it.

-So when she died suddenly in 2018, her family decided to create a unique headstone in her memory - a giant replica of her iPhone.
+So when the 15-year-old died suddenly in 2018, her family decided to create a unique headstone in her memory - a giant replica of her iPhone.

 Her brother, Geoffery Matautia, shared a short clip showing images of the memorial at a cemetery in South Auckland.